jlherren/andeo-lunch/README.md

 Run these from the `backend/` directory.

-- `yarn serve` Launch backend
+- `npm run serve` Launch backend
-- `yarn serve:watch` Launch backend with auto-reload on file changes
+- `npm run serve:watch` Launch backend with auto-reload on file changes
-- `yarn test` Run test suite using SQLite
+- `npm test` Run test suite using SQLite
-- `yarn test:watch` Run test suite and re-run on every file change
+- `npm run test:watch` Run test suite and re-run on every file change
-- `yarn lint` Run linter
+- `npm run lint` Run linter
-- `yarn lint:fix` Run linter and fix automatically
+- `npm run lint:fix` Run linter and fix automatically
 - `tests/run-tests-with-mariadb.sh` Run test suite using MariaDB

 These are also available in production: